MicrosoftDocs/PowerShell-Docs/README.md

 ## PowerShell Documentation

-Welcome to the PowerShell-Docs repository, housing the official Windows PowerShell documentation.
+Welcome to the PowerShell-Docs repository, housing the official PowerShell documentation.

 ## Repository Structure